blockerz/searchlist/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 This was an experiment to learn about React.
+It calls an open API called [Dog API](https://dog.ceo/dog-api/) which returns a list of breeds.
+The page displays the search results and dynamically changes based on what is entered in the filter.
 The working version is deployed [here](https://searchlist.herokuapp.com/).